Andersoncrs5/Blog-springboot/README.md

     Full CRUD operations for Users, Posts, Categories, and Comments.

-    Favorite posts system (users can mark posts as favorites).
+    Favorite posts and comments system (users can mark posts as favorites).

     Password recovery via email.